hsimho/MightyPPL/README.md

 (can be found [here](https://verif.ulb.ac.be/mightyl/)) described in the CAV 2017 paper "[MightyL: A Compositional Translation from MITL to Timed Automata](https://hal.science/hal-01525524)".

-MightyPPL currently supports only *unilateral* constraints (the PSPACE fragment of MITL), so things such as ```G (p -> F [0, 20) q && F (30, infty) r)``` are allowed but not ```F [10, 20] r```.
+MightyPPL supports the full fragment of MITL (future and past modalities), together with Pnueli modalities of the form $\mathsf{Pn}_{[0, u]}(\phi_1, \dots, \phi_n)$.
-Another notable difference is that it adopts the *strict-future* semantics for the until and release operators, so we don't need the "next" operator ```X```.
+Please note that  adopts the *strict-future* semantics for all the temporal modalities, so we don't need the "next" operator ```X```.

 ## Technical details

-MightyPPL uses the TA and DBM representations provided by [MoniTAal](https://github.com/DEIS-Tools/MoniTAal) and [PARDIBAAL](https://github.com/DEIS-Tools/PARDIBAAL).
+Internally MightyPPL uses TA and DBM representations provided by [MoniTAal](https://github.com/DEIS-Tools/MoniTAal) and [PARDIBAAL](https://github.com/DEIS-Tools/PARDIBAAL).
-It uses a *semi-symbolic* representation where each transition in a TA is labelled with a BDD representing a Boolean formula over propositions (instead of a single letter).
+In particular, TA are represented *semi-symbolically* where each transition is labelled with a BDD representing a Boolean formula over propositions (instead of a single letter).
-The output can be provided
+The output can be

-- as individual component TAs; or
+- individual component TAs (one or several for each temporal subformula); or
-- as the product of component TAs; for performance considerations MightyPPL only constructs (untimely) reachable locations and transitions.
+- a single monolithic TA, which is the synchronous product of component TAs.
+For performance reasons MightyPPL constructs only (forward-)reachable state space and transitions.

 In the former case, the constructed TAs can then be used with [TChecker](https://github.com/ticktac-project/tchecker).
-In the latter case, the product TA can be analysed with [TChecker](https://github.com/ticktac-project/tchecker), or the built-in standard backward fixpoint algoritihm for Buechi emptiness.
+In the latter case, the product TA can be analysed with [TChecker](https://github.com/ticktac-project/tchecker), [Uppaal](https://uppaal.org/) (for the finite-word case), [LTSmin](https://ltsmin.utwente.nl) (for the infinite-word case), or the built-in standard backward fixpoint algoritihm for (Buechi) emptiness.

-Improvements planned:
-- ~~Support of past modalities?~~ done
-- CLI for options (choose the backend, etc.)
-- CLI for model file?

 ## Build MightyPPL
 [Boost](https://www.boost.org/) ```>= 1.40```, which is needed by [MoniTAal](https://github.com/DEIS-Tools/MoniTAal).